 The NCSX Deputy Project Manager for Engineering supports the Project Manager, especially on manufacturing and overall engineering issues.
 He is the project's senior management representative to the PPPL engineering organization.
-The incumbent in this part-time position reports to the Project Manager.
+This part-time position reports to the Project Manager.